Benfeitas/Benfeitas.github.io/pages/teaching.md

 title: "teaching"
 ---

-I am Vice Training coordinator for national bioinformatics training at [NBIS / ELIXIR-Sweden](www.nbis.se), where I coordinate about 20 different teaching events per year.
+I was strongly involved in bioinformatics teaching and coordination as Vice Training coordinator for national bioinformatics training at [NBIS / ELIXIR-Sweden](www.nbis.se), where I coordinated about 20 different teaching events per year.

-I am also course leader for [Omics Integration and Systems Biology][1], course offered nationally and internationally for PhD+ level researchers by NBIS/ELIXIR-Sweden.
-I regularly contribute with ad-hoc lessons to other courses.
+I was also course leader for [Omics Integration and Systems Biology][1], a course offered nationally and internationally for PhD+ level researchers by NBIS/ELIXIR-Sweden.

 <table class="center" style="width: 100%; border-collapse: collapse; border-style: hidden; height: 100;" border="0">
     <tbody>